What's your EV's real winter range?

 The heat-pump advantage

 A heat pump uses a refrigerant cycle to move heat from outside (or from the motor + battery) into the cabin instead of generating it.
 At typical winter temperatures it uses roughly 1/3 the energy of a resistive heater.
 That's why Tesla, Hyundai, Kia, BMW, and most premium EVs have made heat pumps standard.
-A few budget trims still ship with resistive heat — you'll see a 5–10% range delta in winter that's permanent and unfixable.
+A few trims still ship with resistive heat — most notably the US-market VW ID.4 — and you'll see roughly an 8-point range gap in winter (Recurrent's 2025-26 data puts heat-pump EVs at ~83% of range retained in freezing weather vs ~75% for resistive-heat EVs) that's permanent and unfixable.

 How accurate is this calculator?

-The model is calibrated to AAA's published 2026 winter-range study and Recurrent's heat-pump dataset.
-It's a linear approximation — real range varies ±5% based on how aggressively you heat the cabin, your highway/city mix, whether you precondition while plugged in, and your driving style.
+The model is calibrated to Recurrent's 2025-26 winter study — real-world data from 30,000+ US vehicles — cross-checked against AAA's winter-range testing.
+It's a linear approximation: real range varies ±5% based on how aggressively you heat the cabin, your highway/city mix, whether you precondition while plugged in, and your driving style, and it intentionally undershoots in extreme cold (below about -10°F), where battery effects compound.
+For reference, Norway's independent El Prix 2026 test ran 24 EVs at -32°C and saw an average 38% drop versus their rated range — deeper than typical US winters because of the severity.
 We deliberately don't model snow tires, cargo load, or roof racks — those compound on top of the temperature loss but vary too much between drivers to estimate.